HomeEmployee Benefits ResourcesBenefits Canada NewsLabour Day in Canada: The Origins and Traditions

 Getaways to Cottages, Campsites, and Tourist Destinations

-• Heading to lakeside cottages, provincial/national park campsites, and beach resorts to enjoy the final summer weekend.
-Major highways see heavy congestion on Friday and Monday afternoons.
+Families head to lakeside cottages, provincial park campsites, and beach resorts to enjoy the final summer weekend.
+Major highways experience heavy congestion on Friday afternoons and Monday evenings as city dwellers escape to vacation properties.
+Provincial and national parks report peak occupancy rates during this period.

 Family Gatherings, Parties, and Community Events